 By 1891 lands in southern Arizona had become heavily overgrazed and a drought led to the loss of many cattle.
-Pusch and Zellweger seemed to prosper, having opened a butcher shop and ice storage facility in Tucson.
-Zellweger had sold his interest in the ranch to Pusch in 1883, but the two continued as partners in other business ventures.
+Pusch and Zellweger seemed to prosper, having opened a butcher shop and later an ice storage facility in Tucson.
+Zellweger had sold his interest in the ranch to Pusch in 1883, but the two remained partners in business ventures.
 Pusch was also active in politics, serving in two Territorial legislatures and was a member of the Arizona Constitutional Convention in 1910.
 After that his health failed and his son took over management of the ranch.
 In 1917 the family established the Pusch Land and Cattle Company to manage their properties.
 Pusch died in 1921 at his residence in Tucson.
-His wife, Mathilda, and other family members continued management of the company until her death in 1933.
+The Pusch Land and Cattle Company sold its ranching properties in 1925.
+Pusch's wife, Mathilda, died in 1933.